Teradata/developer-resources/docs/resources/jupyterlab/install-jupyterlab-aws.md

 ## Prepare your AWS account

-- Work with your cloud admin to ensure you have the [IAM](https://aws.amazon.com/iam/) permissions you need to create the cloud resources defined in your choice of [JupyterLab template](https://github.com/Teradata/ai-unlimited/tree/develop/deployments/aws/templates/jupyter).
+- Work with your cloud admin to ensure you have the [IAM](https://aws.amazon.com/iam/) permissions you need to create the cloud resources defined in the [JupyterLab template](https://github.com/Teradata/ai-unlimited/tree/develop/deployments/aws/templates/jupyter).

 - If you'll need to access the JupyterLab instance, after it is installed, to run commands or debug, you can use a [key pair](https://docs.aws.amazon.com/AWSEC2/latest/UserGuide/ec2-key-pairs.html) you generate to securely connect using Secure Shell (SSH).
 You will need the key pair when you [specify the stack details](#jup-aws-parms).